rick/security/secure-groups-setup.md

 ### Secure group chat and file sharing via Semaphor

  - [ ] Download [Semaphor](https://spideroak.com/personal/semaphor) from https://spideroak.com/opendownload and install on your computer.
+ - [ ] Create a Semaphor account, and use your ProtonMail email as your email address.  **Do not misplace your recovery code**
- - [ ] Have an existing Semaphor user invite you to their Semaphor room via URL.
+ - [ ] Have an existing Semaphor user invite you to their Semaphor Team via URL.
 This URL should be sent through ProtonMail.
  - [ ] Connect to the existing Semaphor chat.
  - [ ] Create your own Semaphor Team.
  - [ ] Invite your same friend to your Semaphor team using Semaphor chat or ProtonMail to send the invite.